 Enneagram Motivations Of Type One: The Reformer

-As a dominant Enneagram type one, you are wise of the faults we have in our world and put in efforts to bring out its best, so it can become a better place.
+As a dominant Enneagram type one, you are wise of the faults we have in our world and put in efforts to bring out its best to become a better place.
 You want to bring out the best in people, but that can sometimes come off a little too harsh and high-standard for them.
 You are a very responsible and mature person, but also caring with ethical morale.

 - Enneagram Core Desires: Being ethical and having integrity